 - Standard schedule and stops can be found at http://www.infofinderi.com/ifi/?cid=MCPS4CVNG54XW

-- * Bus Schedule First Week Note * For the first week only, the half-day dismissal Monday, Tuesday, and Wednesday Kindergarten only buses take longer and will bus to more than one route.
+- * Bus Schedule First Week Note * – For the first two days of the first week in 2018 for kindergarten only, the half-day dismissal on Tuesday and Wednesday special kindergarten buses take longer and will bus to more than one route.
 This extended route can prove stressful to kids that are not very excited about being on the bus.
-If you think your kid might be upset by this, the PTA suggests sending them on the morning buses all week (those are the consistent and regular route), picking up your child at the school for the half days M/Tu/W, and then having them ride the bus on Thursday and Friday afternoons.
-This allows them to get used to the normal bus routes while skipping the possible stress of the extended bus routes.
+If you think your kid might be upset by this, the PTA suggests sending them on the morning buses all week (those are the consistent and regular route), picking up your child at the school for just the half days (Tuesday and Wednesday), and then having them ride the bus on Thursday and Friday afternoons.
+This allows them to get used to the normal bus routes while skipping the possible stress of those two days of extended bus routes.

 - It is best to try to stick to talking about drop off and pick up only the night before- don’t build it up too big or with too many fine details.